SudhakaraReddyEvuri-zz/DiskEncryption/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template creates an Encrypted VM on Azure
+This template enables encryption on a running Windows VM in Azure